alexborisov/foxfire/docs/README.md

 echo $result;

 // "SELECT * FROM test_a  WHERE 1 = 1 AND col_1 = '\; DROP TABLE users; --' AND col_2 = 1;"
-When we add support for SQL constructs that cannot use "blind" escaping, such as "LIKE %string%", BPM_db will apply additional processing to strings prior to handing them off to the SQL server.
+When we add support for SQL constructs that cannot use "blind" escaping, such as "LIKE %string%", FoxFire will apply additional processing to strings prior to handing them off to the SQL server.

 ```